oboat9/Herobrines-Mansion-Escape/README.md

 ### Command list

-A basic command list for the game (extremely subject to change)
+A basic command list for the game

-The commands after the dash is an alias and they work exactly the same as the main command but are just faster to type
+The commands after the dash is an alias and they work exactly the same as the main command but are just faster to type.
+Commands are not case sensitive!

 - North - N
 - South - S